lhcb/first-analysis-steps/openstack-setup.md

 yum install openssl098e libssl ln -sf /usr/lib64/libreadline.so.6 /usr/lib64/libreadline.so.5
 ```
-(Yes the final line here is potentially unsafe but it's needed on CENTOS7 and the ABI hasn't changed much so this is OK for the 99% of use cases I've come across)
+(NB: The final line here is potentially unsafe but it's needed on CENTOS7 and the ABI hasn't changed much so this is OK for the 99% of use cases I've come across)

+TODO:
+I still haven't worked out how to setup write permissions to EOS yet from a WN this is likely due to needing to do something with a kerberos token.

 #### Setting up missing packages

+**Essential**:
 This is a short list of RPMs which are not part of the default install but LHCb expects to be able to use:
 ```[bash]
 yum install git svn make gcc gcc-c++ cern-get-sso-cookie make ninja-build ccache screen python2-ipython_genutils
 ```

+**Optional**
-(Optional) but nice packages to also install:
+nice packages to also install:
 ```[bash]
 yum install htop iftop iotop vim valgrind python2-pip
 ```

-(Optional) env change:
+nice env change(s):
 ```[bash]
 echo 'alias vi=vim' >> /etc/bashrc
 ```

 ### Getting LHCb env